 What is the logo design?

-A unique style is something more than just a depiction designed in accordance to some major rules.
+A unique style is something more than just a depiction designed in accordance with some major rules.
 It is really easy to get a depiction like this with the help of AI using some online logo makers.
 Nevertheless, it’s far more important what does a depiction symbolize, what its meaning is, and what kind of business is represented.
 Your unique style should clearly tell your customers about your core value.
 It should also be trusted by customers and partners alike.

 So, in order to understand the importance of logo design, you should get its function right.
 Basically, its main function is to accustom clients to certain goods purchasing.
 If there would be no brands, it would be hard to define a manufacturer.
 And in that case, customers would have to scrutinize all the data given on the packages.
 And product prices would only be defined by their actual qualities.
 It would look like some futuristic anti-utopia world, where every product has the same gray package.